 Chris Devonshire-Ellis is the Founder of Dezan Shira & Associates and Chairman of the firms International Board of Equity Partners & Directors.

-Established in 1992 and now in its twenty-first year, the practice has eleven offices in China, two offices in India, two in Vietnam, one each in Hong Kong and Singapore, an alliance partnership with offices in Indonesia, Malaysia, the Philippines and Thailand, and liaison offices in Italy and the United States.
+Established in 1992, the practice has eleven offices in China, two offices in India, two in Vietnam, one each in Hong Kong and Singapore, an alliance partnership with offices in Indonesia, Malaysia, the Philippines and Thailand, and liaison offices in Italy, Germany and the United States.
 Dezan Shira & Associates services mid-market multinational clients, specializing in foreign direct investment.
 This includes advising on legal structures and incorporation procedures, due diligence, financial investment planning, tax planning, country comparisons, and post incorporation work such as accounting, tax filing, bookkeeping and audit.
 In total the firm’s network extends to some 800 professional staff amongst 26 offices throughout Asia.

 The firm is also a member of the Leading Edge Alliance of global accountants and auditors.
 The LEA alliance comprises over 190 firms, typically the largest non-big four practices in their regions, across 100 countries, and employs some 15,000 professionals worldwide.
-The LEA's combined global annual revenues were in excess of US$2.7 billion in 2011.
+The LEA's combined global annual revenues were in excess of US$2.9 billion in 2013.
 Dezan Shira & Associates won the Leading Edge Alliance's, a peer group of global accountants highest award, "Most Innovative Firm of the Year" in 2012, its “Award of Excellence” in 2013 and its "On the Edge" award in 2014, the first time a firm has won three different awards in consecutive years within the global accounting profession.
 Chris was ranked one of the top ten most important consultants in China by Accountancy Age Magazine in 2011.

 Continuing a 26-year career based in Asia, Chris ran Dezan Shira & Associates China operations from 1992-2009, and also established the firms India practice during this time.
 Chris is now based in Singapore.
 He is responsible for the development of the practice in Singapore and India, including provision of tax treaty and investment advice for foreign investors throughout the region, including American, European, Indian and Chinese companies looking to invest in China, India, ASEAN and emerging Asia.
 He is tax resident in Singapore but commutes regularly between the firm’s offices in the United States, Europe and Asia.